sudara/melatonin_inspector/README.md

 ## 5. Set it visible

+When the inspector as an editor member, you can use `cmd/ctrl i` to toggle whether the inspector is enabled.

-`setVisible` will actually pop the window open.
+`setVisible` on the member will also pop the window open.

-What I do is have a GUI toggle that pops open the window and enables the inspector:
+What I do is have a GUI toggle that pops open the window and enables inspection:

 ```cpp
 // open the inspector window